MarkusRAdam/RCM_Plot/README.md

 # RCM_Plot
-This python tool can be used to run a web app that displays time series plots of Radar backscatter and NDVI values from a database.
-It was developed to work with a specific SQLite database containing data from the Radar Crop Monitor project.
+This python tool can be used to run a streamlit web app that displays time series plots of Radar backscatter and NDVI values from a database.
+It was developed to work with a specific database containing data from the Radar Crop Monitor project.

 ## Installation
 ### With Anaconda